RoBorregos/RoBorregos-Docs/docs/RescueMaze/Control/Sensors/index.md

 In order to abstract the use of sensors, a class Sensors.h was created.
 This class is in charge of initializing the majority of the sensors and providing a clean interface to use them.
 Instead of accessing the sensor data directly, it is best to do so through the sensor class.
-That way, filters could be applied more easily and if the type of sensor changes, the only thing that needs to be changed is the sensor class.
+That way, filters could be applied more easily and if the type of sensor changes, the only thing that needs to be changed is the underlying implementation.